Due to high order volume, expect your order to ship 5-7 days after purchase

 Lume is different than other deodorants because you can use it on all places that smell funky, including underarms, breasts, private parts, and feet.
 And, Lume controls odor for up to 72 hours!
 You simply rub it like a lotion onto clean skin, wherever you need it.

 Hormones can make your body change in unexpected, uncontrollable ways.
-Lume is here to give you some of that control back!
-Lume conquers odor while you conquer life.
+Try Lume and you will find you get some of that control back!